Cognizant-Digital-Engineering-R2/CXOptimize/INSTALLATION.md

 4.   server.basePath="/cxoptimize"
 5.   elasticsearch.url:ESURL
 6. Navigate to /kibana-5.5.2-windows-x86/bin in command prompt
-7. Run kibana.bat (This will start Kibana tier)
+7. Run kibana.bat (This will start Kibana tier) or ./kibana for linux

 ### Step 4 - Install CXOptimize UI:
 1. Copy UI folder to machine where you want to deploy UI tier